 Committed to net zero carbon emissions by 2030

-Our Net Zero 2030 target, announced in 2021, will see SMS drastically reduce organisational carbon emissions in order to achieve a balance of carbon neutrality across our business.
+Our Net Zero 2030 target, announced in 2021, will see SMS drastically reduce carbon emissions across our buildings and fleet operations, striving to achieve zero emissions by the end of the decade.

 Our net zero journey

 SMS’s net-zero 2030 roadmap is actively being realised through a variety of sustainability measures rolled out organisation-wide in a phased manner.
 This includes increased adoption of renewable on-site generation and battery storage to power core sites across the Group’s UK and Ireland estate and the transition of SMS’s nationwide fleet to low-carbon and electric vehicles (EVs).
 Our target encompasses:

 - Scope 1: the direct greenhouse (GHG) emissions that occur from sources that are controlled or owned by our organisation

 - Scope 2: indirect GHG emissions associated with the purchase of electricity

 - Of this, our tracked fleet represents 70% of our target emissions, and the operation of our buildings represents the remaining 5%

 To manage the delivery of the target, we have developed and implemented an ISO 50001:2018 certified Energy Management System as well as an Integrated Quality, Environmental and Occupational Health and Safety Management System, which uses the ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018 standards as a framework to document and improve operational practices.
 Our net zero programme is also being implemented in line with the Greenhouse Gas (GHG) Protocol and Institute of Environmental Management and Assessment (IEMA) Hierarchy.

 All internal combustion engine (ICE) company cars at the end of their lifecycle replaced with plug-in hybrid electric vehicles (PHEV) or pure electric vehicles (EV) where possible.